emilesalem/go-libs/README.md

 #
 ## Env
-Package env enables loading and reading environment variables defined in a .env file (located in project root).
+Package env enables reading environment variables which can be defined in a .env file.
-The envars read from .env will not override existing envar values.

 #### Usage
 - env.Get function to read values